jahnavi0057/2601050122_M.Tech_CSE/README.md

 Minimum Cost = 15

-Therefore, the minimum total cable installation cost is:
+Therefore, the minimum total cable installation cost is: ₹15

-₹15

-**Algorithm**

-Input
+# Algorithm

+->Input

-Set of offices (vertices)
+->Set of offices (vertices)

-Cable connections (edges)
+->Cable connections (edges)

-Cost of each cable connection
+->Cost of each cable connection

-Steps
+# Steps:
-Start with an empty Minimum Spanning Tree.
+-> Start with an empty Minimum Spanning Tree.

-Sort all edges in increasing order of cost.
+-> Sort all edges in increasing order of cost.

-Select the edge with the smallest cost.
+-> Select the edge with the smallest cost.

-Check whether the selected edge forms a cycle.
+-> Check whether the selected edge forms a cycle.

-If no cycle is formed, add the edge to the MST.
+-> If no cycle is formed, add the edge to the MST.

-If a cycle is formed, reject the edge.
+-> If a cycle is formed, reject the edge.

-Repeat until V - 1 edges are selected.
+-> Repeat until V - 1 edges are selected.

-Calculate the total cost of the selected edges.
+-> Calculate the total cost of the selected edges.

-**Python Implementation**

-# Kruskal's Algorithm
+# Python Implementation

+**Kruskal's Algorithm**
 edges = [
+    (4, 'C', 'D'),
+    (5, 'B', 'C'),
+    (6, 'A', 'C'),
     (10, 'A', 'B'),
-    (6, 'A', 'C'),
-    (5, 'B', 'C'),
-    (15, 'B', 'D'),
+    (15, 'B', 'D')
-    (4, 'C', 'D')
 ]

-# Sort edges by cost
 edges.sort()

 parent = {